Golf Swing Positions Simplified: The P Classification System Explained

 P9: Finish

-P9 is essentially the opposite of the last parallel.
-Here, the club will be parallel to the ground but on the lead side of your body, not the trail side.
+P9 is essentially the opposite of P3.
+Here, the lead arm will be parallel to the ground but on the lead side of your body, not the trail side.

 In this position, you’ll want to make sure you are balanced and controlled.
 Additionally, weight will continue to transfer to the lead foot.
 After this P9 position, the club continues to travel up and around your body.